sparkflows/sparkflows-docs/docs/authentication/oauth.rst

 Fire OAuth URL
 --------------

-In order to log in the user into Fire using OAuth, using the following URL:
+In order to log in the user into Fire using OAuth, use the following URL:

 * http://machine_name:port/login/oauth

+This URL will take the user to the OAuth login page.
+After the user logs in there, the user is redirected back to Fire and is logged in.

+If the user is already logged in, going to the above URL, automatically brings up the Fire page for the user.